syslog-ng/syslog-ng.github.io/doc/_dev-guide/chapter_8/README.md

 ### GLib

-You do not need to know anything about GLib except that syslog-ng uses it, and so you should be prepared to look up its documentation when needed.
+You do not need to know anything about GLib except that {{ site.product.short_name }} uses it, and so you should be prepared to look up its documentation when needed.
 A link to the manual follows, but it is probably easier to use a search engine when looking for specific docs (e.g. by searching "Glib GString").
 Recommended reading: [GLib Reference Manual](https://developer.gnome.org/glib/)

 ### Criterion

-Syslog-ng uses the Criterion unit testing framework, so you should know how to work with it.
+{{ site.product.short_name }} uses the Criterion unit testing framework, so you should know how to work with it.
 Recommended reading: [Criterion Docs](https://criterion.readthedocs.io/)

 ### Automake/CMake

-Syslog-ng supports Automake and CMake for compilation.
+{{ site.product.short_name }} supports Automake and CMake for compilation.
 Writing the compilation files (`Makefile.am` and `CMakeLists.txt`) is not covered in this guide.

 ## How this Guide Works